apache/flink/docs/dev/datastream_api.md

 DataStream<Integer> output = iterationBody.filter(/* some other part of the stream */);
 {% endhighlight %}

-By default the partitioning of the feedback stream will be automatically set to be the same as the input of the iteration head.
-To override this the user can set an optional boolean flag in the `closeWith` method.

 For example, here is program that continuously subtracts 1 from a series of integers until they reach zero:

 {% highlight java %}